IBM/ibmichroot/internal/README.md

 ```

 Special rpm conversion utilities are provided
 to help create os400 rpms.
-The utilities are installed
-with setup_yum.sh.
 More utilities may be added
 depending on various discussions, etc.
 ```
 $ ls internal/os400_bundle_v1/yum-os400/